-It’s important to obtain your Maine car accident report as soon as possible after your accident.
-Your car accident report captures the events of the accident, often identifies the responsible party and covers the aftermath of the crash.
+It’s important to obtain your Maine car accident reports as soon as possible after your accident.
+Your Maine car accident reports captures the events of the accident, often identifies the responsible party and covers the aftermath of the crash.
 Plus, the accident report will serve as strong evidence in your claim, especially if you file a lawsuit.

 If the police were called to the scene of your accident they wrote a report and there are three ways you can get a copy of that report.

 If you’re in a hurry to get your Maine accident report, online is probably best.
 According to Maine.gov, they’ll deliver an e-report to you via email typically within 2 hours.
 All you need is an email address and a form of payment like a debit or credit card.
 The cost of the report is $10.00 and all fees are nonrefundable.

 Obtain your car accident police report via Maine Crash Reporting Online Search & Ordering Service.
 Some reports are not available such as those for accidents that occurred before 2003.
 Local precincts may use this online tool, which you can use as well.